Skip to main content

 ChatDOC

-Test it with a file that has footnotes, tables, and caveats.
-The deciding question is whether the answer lets you verify the relevant passage quickly enough for your use case.
+Test it with a file that has footnotes, tables, and limits.
+Check whether each answer leads to the right passage quickly enough for your work.

 ChatPDF